markstringer-dti/markstringer-dti.github.io/dti.md

 Jennifer Rode , Mark Stringer , Eleanor Toye , Amanda Simpson and Alan Blackwell: Curriculum Focused Design (2003) in In Proceedings ACM Interaction Design and Children

+Gary A. Klein Sources of Power: How People Make Decisions

+Chris Voss: Never Split the Difference - Negotiating as if Your Life Depended on It.